Mortgage Purchase Process

-The most common loan term for a fixed rate term is 15 and 30 year loans.
+The most common loan term for a fixed rate term are fifteen and thirty year loans.
 Throughout the term, the interest rate and monthly principal and interest payment remain the same.
 Mortgage payments can vary bases on taxes and insurance.

 You would select this type of loan when you: